 Check out this how-to video and be sure to read the safety tips below—always wear the leash and a life preserver.

-This article was featured in the June 2012 issue of Traverse, Northern Michigan’s Magazine.
+Featured in the June 2012 issue of Traverse, Northern Michigan’s Magazine.

 Subscribe to Traverse for Northern Michigan travel ideas and lifestyle stories!